3 min read

 It's amazing how often this is overlooked.
 And if you bought the car used and can't even find it, now you can simply go online and download it for free.
 Easy.

-Reading the owner's manual will tell you some important things you need to do - what grade of oil to use during an oil change, how often you need to get important parts serviced, even what kind of tires to use.
+Reading the owner's manual will tell you some important things you need to do - what grade of oil to use during an oil change, how often you need to get important parts serviced, and even what kind of tires to use.